robverhoef/PoGoTelegramBot/ReadMe.md

  losing the reference to the process (showing a blank list after 'forever list' while the process was still running).
 * **npm run eslint**  - reports eslint errors
 * **npm run eslintfix** - reports eslint errors and automagically fixes them wherever possible
+* **npm run checklocales** - checks if all required keys exist in the YAML translation files
 ## Usage

 Make sure that there is a group admin.
 Group admins are allowed to add / modify gyms.